 If you have sent a DNA sample to FamilyTreeDNA, but are not already a member of the project, just click the JOIN button towards the right of the banner photograph above and log in with your FTDNA kit number if you have not already done so.

-If you sent your DNA to one of the other big companies when they were using compatible technology and want to avail of FTDNA's refer-a-friend scheme to get your data into this project, then please check out this facebook thread.
+If you sent your DNA to one of the other big autosomal DNA companies when they were using compatible technology, then you can use the free autosomal transfer to join this project.

 OBJECTIVESThe overall objective of the project is to encourage and support the use of DNA testing to further genealogical research among those with roots in County Clare.